Frequently Asked Questions about ADU Design and Construction

-Although architects' fees are an additional project cost, hiring an architect can actually save you money in many ways.
+Although architects' fees are a project cost, hiring an architect can actually save you money in many ways.
 We can monitor your budget and negotiate to get the best materials and workmanship at a good price.
 Our designs can reduce energy, water, maintenance and lifecycle costs.
 We can turn a difficult lot into a successful building site.
-We also spend time planning and fully developing your ideas to hopefully avoid costly changes once construction is underway - one of the biggest reasons projects can go over budget and schedule.
+We also spend time planning and fully developing your ideas to hopefully avoid costly changes once construction is underway - one of the biggest reasons projects can go over budget and schedule is changes in the field.
+It is always easier and cheaper to make edits on paper before construction begins.
 We can also work within your budget, meaning architectural fees don't have to increase the total cost of the project, as we know that budgets are always limited.

 Question 6: How are architects compensated?

 Our fees can be based on time, a stipulated lump sum, a percentage of the construction cost or the project's square footage.
 We are open to various forms of compensation to best fit the specifics of the project and the client.
 However, our most common fee structure is a lump sum fee.
 We find that clients like to have cost certainty when it comes to the design fees.

 Question 7: What's my role in the design process?

 We will depend on you to communicate your design preferences, functional requirements, and budget.
 Your timely response to questions and design submissions will help keep the project on schedule.
 It is also important for you to raise any concerns you have as the project proceeds, so they can be addressed in the earliest stages.
 Working in partnership with us will help ensure the best possible outcome for your project.

 Question 8: Do I need an architect for my project?